THE URBAN CODE BUILDING

 Urban housing typology rewired

-On a dense urban site with meandering alleys, XRANGE’s design for a 6 unit residential tower turns 2 major tenets of local urban housing typology on its head.
+On a dense urban site with meandering alleys, this 6 unit residential project turns 2 major tenets of local urban housing typology on its head.

-Influenced by the culture of fengshui, Asian buyers are heavily biased towards rectilinear plan layouts without any columns protruding into the interior building envelope.
-This has given rise to the prevalent practice of exposing the structural frames on the outside envelopes of residential buildings, giving Taiwanese residential buildings the characteristic gridded frame exteriors.
-Furthermore, the building code allows a percentage of canopies, balconies and planters to be added onto building envelopes as freebie area extras that can be sold, an incentive highly beneficial for developers.
-As a result, gridded concrete frame exterior with various barnacle-like articulations on the tower form become the de facto residential typology here.
+Deeply influenced by the culture of fengshui, Taiwanese home owners are unequivocally biased towards rectilinear plan layouts without any columns protruding into the interior, or beams overhead over main spaces.
+With concrete framing system typically the construction of choice for small to mid size housing projects due to their lower costs, this has given rise to the prevalent practice of exposing the concrete structural frames on the outside envelopes of residential buildings, giving Taiwanese residential buildings their characteristic gridded frame exteriors.
+Furthermore, the building code allows a percentage area of canopies, balconies and planters to be exempted from the maximum gross floor area calculations, thereby making them freebie extra areas that developers can sell.
+As incentives of great benefits to developers, these free add-ons are essentially must-do for architects.
+As a result, gridded concrete frame exterior with various barnacle-like add-on articulations on the tower form become the de facto residential typology here.